 Exercise 2: Is the Question Too Broad or Too Narrow?

-Below are five exercises designed to improve your ability to select a good research question.
-Select what you think is the best research question out of the three (neither too broad nor too narrow).
-Click the letter next to the best one.
+For each exercise choose what you think is the best research question out of the three (neither too broad nor too narrow).

 Question A is the best research question.